Rishav365/Code-in-Place-by-Stanford-2024/README.md

-**Code in Place by Stanford 2024**
+**Code in Place 2024 by Stanford University**

 Welcome to my repository for the Code in Place 2024 course by Stanford University.
 This repository contains my final project and some of the course’s week-wise projects and challenge problems.

-**Future Updates**

-I will be adding more projects from the Code in Place course soon.
-Stay tuned for more exciting Python projects!

 **Usage**

-To run the projects:
+To run any project locally:

-Clone this repository to your local machine.
+1. Clone this repository
-Navigate to the project directory.
+2. Navigate to the project folder
-Run the Python script corresponding to the project.
+3. Run the corresponding Python script

 **Contributions**